springwolf/springwolf-core/README.md

 ### About

-This project is inspired by [Springfox](https://github.com/springfox/springfox), but instead of documenting REST APIs, it documents asynchronous APIs using the [AsyncAPI specification](https://www.asyncapi.com/).
+This project is inspired by [Springfox](https://github.com/springfox/springfox).
+It documents asynchronous APIs using the [AsyncAPI specification](https://www.asyncapi.com/).

 `springwolf-ui` adds a web UI, much like that of Springfox, and allows easy publishing of auto-generated payload examples.